lorenzo-stoakes/learn-prolog-now/notes/03_recursion.md

 * We can easily define this in Prolog:-

+E.g.:-

     numeral(0).
     numeral(succ(X)) :- numeral(X).

-* We can do interesting things with this, e.g.:-
+* We can do interesting things with this.

+E.g.:-

     ?- numeral(X).
     X = 0 ;